Frzk/r-buildpack/README.md

    depends on `grDevices` and `utils`, installed with R),
 4. it will automatically install all `shiny` dependencies and then the latest version of `shiny`.

+Note: when a specific version of a package is required (i.e. not `latest`), the buildpack tries to keep the compiled package in cache for future deployments.

 ### Environment